“Digging for Fun and Profit”: Commercialization of Archaeology in Mass Media

 Hosted by Dr. Joseph Schuldenrein

-The Impact of Cable TV on Archaeology's Image Two recent television series have thrust archaeology's image into the public domain in ways that have been roundly criticized in traditional archaeological circles.
+Two recent television series, "American Diggers" and "Diggers," have thrust archaeology's image into the public domain in ways that have been roundly criticized in traditional archaeological circles.
 These programs have called attention to the mercenary aspect of digging for dollars and raise serious ethical concerns.
 While the professional community's response has been strong and pointed, will their voice be heard beyond a cloistered circle?
 What are the ethics behind the indignation felt by many professionals and can they unequivocally claim the moral high ground?
 Today's program explores the many facets of archaeological ethics and underscores the disconnect between the professional community and the interested public.
-The panel includes prominent archaeologists in the public eye who consider strategies to promote archaeology's image through the powerful prism of mass media.
+The panel includes prominent archaeologists, Ray Karl, John Doershuk and Tom King, who consider strategies to promote archaeology's image through the powerful prism of mass media.

 Indiana Jones: Myth, Reality and 21st Century Archaeology